Skip to main content

 Also in 1942, Pittsburgh artist J. Howard Miller was hired to create a series of morale-boosting posters.
 He based his “We Can Do It!” poster on a photograph of Michigan factory worker Geraldine Doyle.
 At the time of this poster’s release, the name “Rosie” wasn’t associated with this image.

 Illustrator Norman Rockwell then created his version of Rosie for the May 29, 1943 cover of Saturday Evening Post.
-It was the first time the name “Rosie” became associated with wartime factory workers.
-I love Rockwell’s version of this tough cookie carrying a tin lunch bucket with her name on it.
+It was the first time the name “Rosie” became associated with wartime factory workers, also known as bomb girls.

-These Canadian women seated at a long table are soldering together shipping tins containing filled fuses, at a secret munitions plant called GECO, located outside city limits near Scarborough, Ontario.
+These Canadian bomb girls seated at a long table are soldering together shipping tins containing filled fuses, at a secret munitions plant called GECO, located outside city limits near Scarborough, Ontario.
 The plant covered 346 acres and had 172 buildings.
-Barbara Dickson has written a book about this factory, and you can see more by clicking here: Bomb Girls: Trading Aprons for Ammo.

 Here Mrs. Mary Betchner inspects one of the 25 cutters for burrs before inserting it in the inside of a 105mm howitzer at the Milwaukee, Wisconsin plant of the Chain Belt Co. in February 1943.
 Her son was in the army; her husband was in war work.

-A woman inspects an aircraft engine for North American Aviation in June 1942.
+This woman inspects an aircraft engine for North American Aviation in June 1942.
 (Alfred Palmer, Office of War Information)

 A 1942 aircraft worker at the Vega Aircraft Corporation in Burbank, California.
 (David Bransby, Office of War Information)